 Johnny’s had dominated Japan’s pop music industry for almost fifty years, and its groups continued to be extremely popular, and profitable.
 But the music business was changing, and whether what had worked so well in the past would continue to work in the future was an open question.
 Kitagawa knew that his company could not stand still in a changing world.
 And although he remained firmly in control of his talent agency and actively involved in its operations, at the age of 84 he also knew that the time was approaching when leadership of Johnny & Associates and responsibility for the careers of its artists would pass to someone else.

 Some of Johnny’s practices seemed to be out of step with the times.
 The company had long employed what one observer called an “anti-PR strategy.”
 Pictures of Johnny’s artists were almost never published, except on official merchandise.
-The company did not use social media to promote its artists.
+Johnny’s artists were removed from press conferences that were to be broadcast online, and on magazine covers they appeared only in outline or silhouette form.
+And the company did not use social media to promote its artists.
 SMAP, for example, did not have a YouTube channel and none of its members had Twitter accounts or Facebook pages.
 SMAP’s only official web presence was a text-only page in Japanese, found under the “artists” menu on the Johnny’s website.
 Johnny’s had even gone so far as to delete all promotional videos for its artists’ songs from YouTube.
 These policies had allowed Johnny’s to shape and tightly control its artists’ images, and ensured that revenue from Johnny’s events and merchandise went to the agency and not to outside parties.
-But did they make sense in an internet-connected world where information flowed freely and competing talent agencies were actively using new media to promote their artists and digital distribution channels to sell their music?
+But did they make sense in an internet-connected world where information flowed freely and rival talent agencies were actively using new media to promote their artists and digital distribution channels to sell their music?

 International markets were a largely untapped opportunity, but presented challenges as well.
 Operating in the world’s second largest music market, Johnny’s and other Japanese talent agencies had felt little need to expand overseas—particularly to Western countries, which had plenty of music stars of their own and where music industry practices and cultural preferences differed significantly from those in Japan.
 Although Japanese video games and anime were popular worldwide, Japanese pop music was not.
 Some Japanese pop music stars had strong followings in Asia, particularly in Taiwan and Hong Kong, but few Westerners had ever heard of the artists that topped Japan’s record charts week after week.
 In the United States, the world’s largest music market, consumers could purchase a variety of international music on iTunes—from Korean “K-pop” to Bollywood movie soundtracks to South African rap.
 But to buy the latest single from SMAP or Arashi, they had to order CDs from Japan.